 Converting marketing prospects into marketing opportunities through email outreach is more than just sending out an email to the right person.
-PR is all about relationships, a company’s relationship with its customers, employees, journalists, influencers, and even their competition.
-They can create and develop relationships through cold and warm outreach, social media, live events, paid advertising, and other strategies.
+PR is all about relationships, a company’s relationship with customers, employees, journalists, influencers, and even the competition.
+In order to do PR well, a company can develop these relationships through cold and warm outreach, social media, live events, paid advertising, and other strategies.

-When it comes to cold and/warm outreach, a meaningful way to stand out from the crowd is to make them personalized and individual to their company and brand.
+When it comes to cold warm outreach, a meaningful way to stand out from the crowd is to make personalize your approach.
 Research and customization play a vital role in effective email marketing.